bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

-following almost exactly the same idea from popular sci-fi (i.e., `making killer robots from their online presence <https://en.wikipedia.org/wiki/Caprica>`__), I was not worried at all because (a) I have very little training data (my online presence is small and very explicitly narrow), and (b) I'm highly doubtful that LLM's are that powerful.
+following almost exactly the same idea from popular sci-fi (i.e., `making killer robots from their online presence <https://en.wikipedia.org/wiki/Caprica>`__), I was not worried at all because (a) I have very little training data (my online presence is small and very explicitly narrow), and (b) I'm highly doubtful that LLMs are that powerful.
 In any case, enjoy the write up!

 Background